 Can Hemifacial Spasms and Moebius Syndrome Be Treated at the Same Time?

 The ideal treatment for hemifacial spasms depends on the patient.
 If a patient is coping with hemifacial spasms, Dr. Azizzadeh performs a full evaluation, then offers a personalized treatment recommendation.
-Or, if a patient is coping with Moebius syndrome, Dr. Azizzadeh tailors his treatment plan to his patient’s symptoms.
+Comparatively, if a patient is coping with Moebius syndrome, Dr. Azizzadeh tailors his treatment plan to his patient’s symptoms.

-Moebius syndrome is a rare neurological condition that can affect the facial appearance.
+Moebius syndrome is a rare neurological condition that can affect an individual’s facial appearance.
 Like hemifacial spasms, Moebius syndrome can make it tough to fully open and close the eyes.
 Moebius syndrome patients can also have trouble smiling, frowning, and making other facial expressions, as well as experience speech problems and misaligned teeth.